 It’s worth noting that having a vehicle in Sliema can be more of a nuisance than it’s worth as the city can get very busy and parking can be very hard to find.
 If you don’t mind dealing with traffic and searching for a parking spot, then you should have no issue.
 If not, it may be better to rely on your own two feet or the bus to get around!

 Sliema is fairly small and you can easily get on foot…in fact, we would recommend it!
 Sliema is quite walkable and it can be very picturesque to get lost in its hilly back alleys.

 If you’re looking to get out of Sliema and explore other areas of Malta, the bus system is quite extensive and there are multiple stops throughout the city.
 It is worth noting, however, that the busses can get packed in the warmer months and the drivers won’t always stop when you flag it down so sometimes you have to be patient if you’re relying on public transport.

-In recent years, Sliema has become a massive hub for expats and digital nomads seeking the high quality of life, great weather, and affordable prices.
-Because if this, Sliema has the feel of a big, bustling, vibrant city while still possessing some small-town charms.
-There are a number of cool things to do in Sliema — here are some of our favourites:
+In recent years, Sliema has become a massive hub for expats and digital nomads seeking a high quality of life, great weather, and affordable prices.
+Because of this, Sliema has the feel of a big, bustling, vibrant city while still possessing some small-town charms.

 This is no joke.
 All along the promenade, it is possible to climb down the steps and splash around in the water.
 In the summer months especially, the water in Malta is very warm and swimming can be a welcome break from the sweltering heat.

 One of the things that we were incredibly impressed by in Malta was the quality (and value for money!) of the food.
 The local cuisine is delicious and there are myriad fantastic restaurants where you can sample it.
-There is also a great cafe culture in Sliema that is worth trying out.
-Here are some of our favourite Sliema restaurants and cafes:
+There is also a great café culture in Sliema that is worth trying out.

 Where to Stay in Sliema